When Do Babies Wave, Clap, and Point? - Baby Chick

 Share

 Let’s take a closer look at how and when these skills develop.
 When babies are born, they have very little agency over their bodies.
-The majority of their movements are reflexes that they have no control over.1 As these reflexes integrate or go away, they make way for more purposeful activities.
-As babies use their bodies more intentionally, such as reaching for a toy, putting things in their mouth, and pushing up on their hands to get a better view, it is time to encourage waving, clapping, and pointing.
+The majority of their movements are reflexes that they have no control over.1 As these reflexes integrate and fade, they make way for more purposeful activities.
+As babies begin moving more intentionally, such as reaching for a toy, putting things in their mouth, and pushing up on their hands to get a better view, you can begin encouraging gestures like waving, clapping, and pointing through play.

-A baby’s body develops from their head down to their toes and their trunk to their fingertips.1 They have control over their neck muscles and can hold their head up and then roll and crawl first, eventually becoming able to use their hands in a coordinated way and use their feet to walk.
-Following this progression, babies usually begin to control their hands for large movements between seven to eighteen months.
+A baby’s body develops from their head down to their toes and trunk to their fingertips.1 They have control over their neck muscles and can hold their head up.
+First, they roll and crawl, eventually becoming able to use their hands in a coordinated way and use their feet to walk.
+Following this progression, babies usually begin to control their hands for large movements between 7 and 18 months.

 When Do Babies Point?

-It is essential to pay close attention to your baby’s first attempt to communicate with gestures and make their wants known.
-When a baby points (even with their whole hand) toward their bottle or a specific toy, and the trusted adult then responds by verbally telling them they understand and giving them what they’re asking for, it begins to build the baby’s self-esteem and sense of trust.2 Then babies learn that they have some control over their world and that a trusted adult will meet their needs.
+Pay close attention to your baby’s first attempt to communicate with gestures and make their wants known.
+When a baby points (even with their whole hand) toward their bottle or a specific toy, and the trusted adult responds by verbally telling them they understand and giving them what they’re asking for, it helps build the baby’s self-esteem and sense of trust.2 Over time, babies learn that they have some control over their world and that a trusted adult will meet their needs.

-At closer to twelve months, babies can usually isolate one finger for pointing, becoming even more efficient at making their desires known.3 You can help to teach your baby to point by responding quickly to their gazes and hand gestures and pointing to things yourself.
-Initially, babies will look at your hand, but if you touch the item you are pointing to, then back your hand away, you can teach your child that you are calling their attention to something with your outstretched finger.
+At around 12 months, babies can usually isolate one finger for pointing, becoming even more efficient at making their desires known.3 You can help teach your baby to point by responding quickly to their gazes and hand gestures and pointing to things yourself.
+Initially, babies will look at your hand, but if you touch the item you are pointing to and then pull your hand back, you can teach your baby that you are calling their attention to something with your outstretched finger.

 When Do Babies Clap?

 The right side of our brain controls the left side of our body, and the left side of our brain controls the right side of our body.
 The corpus callosum connects the two sides of our brain.2 The messages must travel across the corpus callosum to coordinate movements on both sides of the body.
-This develops simultaneously with crawling because the act of crawling practices using the two sides of the body simultaneously and in a coordinated manner.
+This develops simultaneously with crawling because crawling involves using both sides of the body in a coordinated manner.

-Babies will clap while playing, but you can teach your child to clap when they are happy or excited if you model this first.
-You can also hold your baby’s hands (or feet) in your hands and clap them together so your baby begins to process what this feels like.
+Babies will clap while playing, but you can teach your baby to clap when they are happy or excited by modeling it first.
+You can also hold your baby’s hands (or feet) in yours and clap them together so your baby begins to process what it feels like.

 When Do Babies Wave?

 Linking clapping to an emotion helps babies learn how to show their feelings.
-Waving bye-bye is typically the last of these skills to emerge.2 Believe it or not, this is a higher-level skill because it is tied into a concept.
-Waving is communication, and it has meaning.
+Waving bye-bye is typically the last of these skills to emerge.2 In fact, this is a higher-level skill because it is tied to a concept.
+Waving is a form of communication, and it has meaning.

-A baby might start to wave bye-bye when told to do so but not understand why they are doing it.
+A baby might start to wave bye-bye when told to do so, but not understand why they are doing it.
 They know that it generates a positive reaction from people, so they do it on cue.
-Waving bye-bye when someone is leaving indicates that a baby understands the concept of someone going away, and the act of waving is a type of greeting.
-This is definitely more advanced but also still adorable!
+Waving bye-bye when someone is leaving indicates that a baby understands the concept of someone leaving, and that waving is a form of greeting.
+This is a more advanced milestone, but it is also incredibly sweet to watch.
 This can also be taught through modeling.
 Making eye contact while waving and engaging in this communication is an essential social skill your baby will build on for years to come.

 View Sources +